01 of 08

 03 of 08

-If you like a bit of drama and a touch of contemporary style in your décor, dark walls in an unexpected color – like the violet purple shown here – are the perfect backdrop.
+If you like a bit of drama and a touch of contemporary style in your décor, dark walls in an unexpected color—like the violet purple shown here—are the perfect backdrop.
 Look at how the clean lines of the white metal canopy bed pop against the purple paint, while the shots of pattern on the artwork and the shams add just enough contrast to keep things hopping.
-Keeping plenty of white in a dark-walled room helps prevent claustrophobia, while touches of shine – notice the high-gloss wooden floor here – bounce light around the space for an airy feel.Continue to 4 of 8 below.
+Using plenty of white in a dark-walled room helps prevent claustrophobia, while touches of shine (notice the high-gloss wooden floor here) bounce light around the space for an airy feel.Continue to 4 of 8 below.

 04 of 08

 Think the darkest color of all is only for vampires or Goths?
-Not when you do black right, like the gorgeous bedroom shown here.
-There’s no need to let dark wall color pigeonhole your decorating style -- while glamorous décor most often has a creamy, dreamy palette of light neutrals or pastels, black walls take it to a whole new level.
-And there’s certainly nothing depressing or gloomy about a room filled with fabulous texture, metallic touches, ornate lighting and whimsical touches like the zebra figurine on the chair.
+Not when you do black right, as in the gorgeous bedroom shown here.
+There’s no need to let a dark wall color pigeonhole your decorating style.
+While glamorous décor most often has a creamy, dreamy palette of light neutrals or pastels, black walls take it to a whole new level.
+And there’s certainly nothing depressing or gloomy about a room filled with fabulous texture, metallic accents, ornate lighting, and whimsical touches, like the zebra figurine on the chair.
 This is strong color done right.Continue to 5 of 8 below.

 05 of 08